conda-forge/conda-forge.github.io/src/guidelines.rst

 Renaming Packages
 =================

 Sometimes packages are misnamed.
-To correct the name of the package, just change the name of the package in the ``recipe.yaml`` and rerender with ``conda smithy rerender``.
-Note that this will not change the name of the repo and that the package with the old name will still exist.
-Please contact a member of conda-forge/core to remove the old package.
+To correct the name of the package, please submit a PR into staged-recipes with the correct name.
+During the review process please make certain to note that the package is a rename and contact a member of conda-forge/core to remove the old package.